DeepLearnI/auction-price-regression-tutorial/README.md

 Atlas features that will enable us to:

 * when a training job completes, view artifacts such as plots and tensorboard logs, alongside model performance metrics
-* launch many jobs efficiently
+* launch many training jobs at once
-* organize our model experiments more systematically
+* organize model experiments more systematically

 This tutorial assumes that you have already installed Foundations Atlas.
 If you have not, then you can download Foundations Atlas community edition for free from [this link](https://www.atlas.dessa.com/).